rc202/Getting_and_cleaning_data/codebook.md

 ### Output Tidy Data Set Description

-* Subject - 1-30 depending on who the participent was
+* Subject - 1-30 depending on who the participant was
 * Activity - WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
 * Variable - Name of the input variable for the subject
 * Mean - Average of all the input variables for that Subject and Activity

-##Packages used in run_analysis.r
+##Packages used in run_analysis.R

 library('reshape2')